samuelj123/penucia/README.md

 # brainstorming area
 1. Bank Account numbers: For a sanity-check (Can't remember what this was)
 # Features needed
+## Input Forms, etc
+2. Make the input plan: It should be possible to edit every aspect of the json file

-## Display
+## Data Display UX
 3. CSS Design needs to happen
 4. More widgets (at a glance types)
-2. Make the input plan: It should be possible to edit every aspect of the json file